python/mypy/docs/source/type_inference_and_annotations.rst

     app.run(8000)  # type: ignore  # `run()` now accepts an `int`, as a port

-Mypy displays an error code for each error if you use :option:`--show-error-codes <mypy --show-error-codes>`:
+By default, mypy displays an error code for each error:

 .. code-block:: text